Lotus Pose

 Step Four

-In the beginning though, it is best to only stay in the pose for a short amount of time and very gradually increase the duration of it over a long period of time.
-Always remember to practice it by crossing the legs on the other side as well too.
+In the beginning, it is best to only stay in the pose for a short amount of time and very gradually increase the duration over a long period.
+Always remember to practice it by crossing the legs on the other side as well.

 Beginner's Tip: